 Students will benefit from the unique opportunity to work with the Alister Hardy archive housed in the research centre.

-The programme has a unique focus on anthropology of religion, encouraging students to explore in depth a range of topics relating to religious experience in contemporary and historical, theoretical and methodological perspectives.
+The programme has a unique focus on the anthropology of religion, encouraging students to explore in-depth a range of topics relating to religious experience in contemporary and historical, theoretical and methodological perspectives.
 The study of religious experience is a long-standing area of research at the university, and our academic team have contributed to the field through publications, specialist research, and participation in international conferences.

 The programme is linked to the Alister Hardy Religious Experience Research Centre located on the Lampeter campus.
 It enables further co-operation, and collaboration, with the Alister Hardy Society for the Study of Spiritual Experience.
 Students will be encouraged to make use of the Alister Hardy Archive with its unique collection of personal accounts of religious experience.
 The database is available via an online access gate on the website of the Alister Hardy Religious Experience Research Centre, where the Alister Hardy Archive of recorded religious experiences is held.

 The programme is delivered as a full-time and part-time programme of study as distance learning.
 All module content is available through the University’s Virtual Learning Environment (VLE) and students will be supported throughout their studies through regular access to their module tutors, either one to one (by email, skype, phone), in groups (using media such as Skype), or via VLE module discussion forums.